NotARoomba/CyberCard/JOURNAL.md

 # July 30: Art and Design

 After wiring it up I went over to figma and created a new design to modify the artwork that I wanted to place.
 I ended up taking an image of David and Lucy on the moon from the Edgerunners series.
 I then added a cool wallpaper to the front along with the symbol on David's jacket.
 It was a pain to create masks and then find out that the images in svg black and white didn't look good so I had to create many revisions.
+I also wanted some cool PCB/trace lines/design so I created some "traces" and "planes" in figma before exporting to Kicad.
 After creating the images, I then imported them into Kicad and added them into the different layers, I wanted David's jacket to have the color of the copper so I added it to tha mask layer and the copper layer.

 ![Figma Design Process](assets/figma.png)